PGDip Biomedical and Healthcare Ethics

-This course allows you to develop an in-depth understanding of professional ethics, and what they mean for practitioners in the biomedical and healthcare sectors.
+This course uses specially designed online teaching materials to give you an in-depth understanding of professional ethics, and what they mean for practitioners in the biomedical and healthcare sectors.

-You’ll learn about ethical issues in medicine and healthcare practice, but you’ll also be able to specialise in areas that interest you or suit your career aspirations.
-You’ll study topics such as ethical issues at the beginning and end of life, autonomy and psychiatry and fair allocation of medical resources.
+You’ll learn about the ethical issues in medicine and healthcare practice, but you’ll also be able to specialise in areas that interest you or suit your career aspirations.
+You’ll study topics such as ethical issues at the beginning and end of life, autonomy and psychiatry, professional issues and allocating medical resources fairly.

-We’re constantly developing the course and consulting with professionals working in the field, so our courses are informed by the most recent developments in practice.
-But you’ll be taught by active researchers with expertise in teaching ethics across medical disciplines, giving you the chance to engage with the latest academic arguments and debates.
+We’re constantly developing the course and consulting with professionals working in the field, so it’s informed by the most recent developments in practice.
+But you’ll be guided by active researchers with expertise in teaching ethics across medical disciplines, giving you the chance to engage with the latest academic arguments and debates.

 The programme is designed for people who’ve never studied ethics or medical ethics, although we do also have applicants who have studied philosophy before.
 If you’re interested in thinking about key ethical issues in a reasoned and independent way, you’ll be able to explore big questions in the biomedical and healthcare spheres with the support of the Interdisciplinary Ethics Applied Centre (IDEA).

-This course is available to study part time, and also to study both full time and part time through online distance learning.
+This course is available to study part time, and also to study both full time and part time on campus.

 You can study this subject as an MA where you take more modules overall, both full time and part time either online or on campus.
 If you want to apply for the MA course but don't have a degree, you can begin your studies by completing the PGDip and then progress onto the MA.Back to top

-This programme is similar to the MA Biomedical and Health Care Ethics, except that you don’t undertake a dissertation.
+This programme is similar to the MA Biomedical and Health Care Ethics (Online), except that you don’t undertake a dissertation.

 In Semester 1 you’ll develop your understanding of key concepts and approaches in the study of ethics, as well as how it applies to the biomedical and healthcare fields.
 You’ll study developments and debates in healthcare ethics and the ethical issues at the beginning and end of life.